MicrosoftDocs/visualstudio-docs/docs/cross-platform/unity-scripting-upgrade.md

 ## IL2CPP Considerations

 When exporting your game to platforms like iOS, Unity will use its IL2CPP engine to "transpile" IL to C++ code which is then compiled using the native compiler of the target platform.
-In this scenario, there are several .NET features which are not supported, such as parts of Reflection, and usage of the dynamic keyword.
+In this scenario, there are several .NET features which are not supported, such as parts of Reflection, and usage of the `dynamic` keyword.
 While you can control using these features in your own code, you may run into problems using 3rd party DLLs and SDKs which were not written with Unity and IL2CPP in mind.
 For more information on this topic, please see the [Scripting Restrictions](https://docs.unity3d.com/Manual/ScriptingRestrictions.html) docs on Unity's site.

+Additionally, as mentioned in the Json.NET example above, Unity will attempt to strip out unused code during the IL2CPP export process.
+While this typically isn't an issue, with libraries that use Reflection, it can accidentally strip out properties or methods that will be called at runtime that can't be determined at export time.
+To fix these issues, add a **link.xml** file to your project which contains a list of assemblies and namespaces to not run the stripping process against.
+For full details, please see [Unity's docs on bytecode stripping](https://docs.unity3d.com/Manual/IL2CPP-BytecodeStripping.html).

 ## .NET 4.x Sample Unity Project